kamil-mech/pixabay-frontend/README.md

 ## Store

-This project uses [https://www.npmjs.com/package/zustand](Zustand).
+This project uses [zustand](https://www.npmjs.com/package/zustand).
 It's much simpler and much more minimalistic than Redux and even Recoil.
 It's hooks based and allows us to split the code into self-contained microstores.
 It doesn't require any middleware to use and can even operate outside of the hooks realm.
 And we still get to keep all the advantages of a fully-fledged store system

+## Forms

+This project doesn't require forms, but if it did, it would use [react-hook-form](https://www.npmjs.com/package/react-hook-form) with [ajv](https://www.npmjs.com/package/ajv)